charlesfleche/charlesfleche.net/content/content/article/2021-04-09-cool-song-in-french-1/en.md

 Title: Cool songs in French #1 - Accents
-Slug: cool-songs-in-french-1
-Date: 2021-04-09 09:00
 Tags: music, french, lyrics
-Lang: en
-Abstract: A playlist of songs with different French accents
+Description: A playlist of songs with different French accents
-Tweet: A #playlist of #songs with different #French #accents

 In March 2021 I started volunteering as a French tutor for [La Maison de l'amitié](https://www.maisondelamitie.ca/) in Montréal.
 Eventually we went a bit astray for the program the conversation drifted toward music.
 This first playlist contains titles sang with different French accents from artists from all over the world.
 Listen to the [playlist on Spotify](https://open.spotify.com/embed/playlist/04LPX2pZdqAkAncsamOuuZ).

 - Richard Desjardins: [Québec](#quebec)
 - Lisa LeBlanc: [New Brunswick](#new-brunswick)